Children’s Vision

 Behavioural Optometry

-Behavioural Optometry is a specialised field of optometry that focuses on how a child’s eyes work together to perform essential tasks like reading, writing, and participating in sports.
+Behavioural Optometry focuses on how a child’s eyes work together to perform essential tasks like reading, writing, and participating in sports.
 Unlike traditional optometry, which primarily assesses visual clarity, Behavioural Optometry goes further to evaluate the efficiency of the visual skills that support day-to-day activities.

-This approach takes a holistic view of vision care, examining not just how clearly a child sees, but also how their eyes coordinate to meet the demands of various tasks.
+This approach takes a holistic view of vision care.
 Even if your child has 20/20 vision, they may still experience difficulties in how their visual system functions.
 The goal of Behavioural Optometry is to optimise how your child’s vision works, ensuring it is as comfortable and efficient as possible for all daily activities.

 Visual Skills